-- If the client view has changed since the last sync, the next sync removes from the client workspace those files that are no longer visible through the client view, and copies into the client workspace those depot files that were not previously visible. - By default, any empty directories in the client view are cleared of files, but the directories themselves are be deleted.
+- If the client view has changed since the last sync, the next sync removes from the client workspace those files that are no longer visible through the client view (unless a revision range is used), and copies into the client workspace those depot files that were not previously visible. - By default, any empty directories in the client view are cleared of files, but the directories themselves are not deleted.
 To remove empty directories upon syncing, turn on the rmdir option in the p4 client form. - If a user has made certain files writable by using OS commands outside of Perforce's control, p4 sync will not normally overwrite those files.
 If the clobber option in the p4 client form has been turned on, however, these files will be overwritten. - p4 flush is an alias for p4 sync -k.
 All of the warnings that apply to p4 flush also apply to p4 sync -k.

-• p4 sync Copy the latest revision of all files from the depot to the client workspace, as mapped through the client view.
-If the file is already open in the client workspace, or if the latest revision of the file exists in the client workspace, it is not copied. p4 sync file.c#4 Copy the fourth revision of file.c to the client workspace, with the same exceptions as in the example above. p4 sync //depot/proj1/@21 Copy all the files under the //depot/projl directory from the depot to the client workspace, as mapped through the client view.
+p4 sync Copy the latest revision of all files from the depot to the client workspace, as mapped through the client view.
+If the file is already open in the client workspace, or if the latest revision of the file exists in the client workspace, it is not copied. p4 sync file.c#4 Copy the fourth revision of file.c to the client workspace, with the same exceptions as in the example above. p4 sync //depot/proj1/@21 Copy all the files under the //depot/proj1 directory from the depot to the client workspace, as mapped through the client view.
 Don't copy the latest revision; use the revision of the file in the depot after changelist 21 was submitted. p4 sync @labelname If labelname is a label created with p4 label, and populated with p4 labelsync, bring the workspace into sync with the files and revision levels specified in labelname .
 Files listed in labelname , but not in the workspace view, are not copied into the workspace.
 Files not listed in labelname are deleted from the workspace.
-(That is, @labelname is assumed to apply to all revisions up to, and including, the revisions specified in labelname .
+(That is, @ labelname is assumed to apply to all revisions up to, and including, the revisions specified in labelname .
 This includes the nonexistent revision of the unlisted files.) p4 sync @labelname,@labelname Bring the workspace into sync with a label as with p4 sync @labelname, but preserve unlabeled files in the workspace.
-(The revision range @labelname,@labelname applies only to the revisions specified in the label name itself, and excludes the nonexistent revision of the unlisted files.) p4 sync @2001/06/24 Bring the workspace into sync with the depot as of midnight, June 24, 2001.
+(The revision range @labelname, @labelname applies only to the revisions specified in the label name itself, and excludes the nonexistent revision of the unlisted files.) p4 sync @2001/06/24 Bring the workspace into sync with the depot as of midnight, June 24, 2001.
 (That is, include all changes made during June 23.)

 p4 sync status%40june1st.txt Sync a filename containing a Perforce wildcard by using the ASCII expression of the character's hexadecimal value.
 In this case, the file in the client workspace is status@june1st.txt.
-For details, see "Limitations on characters in filenames and entities" on page 234. p4 sync #none Sync to the nonexistent revision; files under Perforce control are deleted from the workspace.
+For details, see "Limitations on characters in filenames and entities" on page 246. p4 sync file.c#none Sync to the nonexistent revision of file.c; the file is deleted from the workspace. p4 sync#none Sync to the nonexistent revision of all files; all files in the workspace (that are under Perforce control) are removed.